CDC Updates Travel Guidance for Fully Vaccinated People

 Check & Fly Airport App

 Airports Council International (ACI) has launched a new app called Check & Fly.
 This app gives travelers the opportunity to be prepared for their next flight by checking the health and safety measures of their departure and arrival airports.
-The app is currently only available for Apple users.
-Download it through the App Store.
+Download it through the App Store or through Google Play.

 Masks/PPE For Sale